tinyms-ai/tinyms/docs/en/source/design/concepts.md

 net = lenet5(class_num=10)
 ```

-In addition to encapsulating the commonly used network structures, TinyMS also provides a `Model` high-level API interface (based on [MindSpore Model](https://www.mindspore.cn/doc/api_python/en/r1.1/mindspore/mindspore.html#mindspore.Model) interface package), by drawing on the design idea of ​​[Keras Model](https://keras.io/api/models/model/#model-class) interface, it not only improves the original API functionalities, bubt also provides a consistent development experience for Keras users:
+In addition to encapsulating the commonly used network structures, TinyMS also provides a `Model` high-level API interface (based on [MindSpore Model](https://www.mindspore.cn/doc/api_python/en/r1.1/mindspore/mindspore.html#mindspore.Model) interface package), by drawing on the design idea of ​​[Keras Model](https://keras.io/api/models/model/#model-class) interface, it not only improves the original API functionalities, but also provides a consistent development experience for Keras users:

 ```python
 from tinyms.model import Model